-Please make note of the below details about the project:
+Please make note of the details below about the project:

-- Please take a look at the attached site plan.
-It shows you exactly where the garden will be located. - This community garden will have garden beds allowing number of people to garden on the site
+- Please look at the attached site plan.
+It shows you exactly where the garden will be located. - This community garden will have garden beds allowing number of people to garden on the site - Our garden group will maintain a waiting list in the event that there is more interest than plots available.